WBK-Robotics/industrial-assembly-taskboard/docs/source/index.rst

    :align: center
    :width: 1000px

-Robotic assembly is far more complex than the basic "peg-in-hole" tasks often used in benchmarks like the NIST task board.
+Robotic assembly is far more complex than the basic "peg-in-hole" tasks often used in benchmarks like the NIST task board [1].
 While such benchmarks are valuable, they assume that the only thing more complex than a simple peg-in-hole task is the geometry of the peg and hole, or the manipulation of cables and belts.
 In reality, industrial assembly tasks involve a wide range of challenges, including precise tolerances, compliant assembly, and the need for advanced planning and adaptability since different parts of an assembly may interact in unexpected ways.